Archaeology of Northern Europe: Roman Iron Age

 Norway's first royal seat was founded at Avaldsnes in c.
 200 AD.
-Another important elite settlement was established at Hove in Norway in 200 AD.
+Other important elite settlements were established in Norway at Hove in 200 AD, and at Øvre Eiker in the 3rd century.
 The Gudme Hall complex, a ruling elite residence and cult site, was built in Denmark in the mid-3rd century.
 At Uppåkra in Sweden, the largest Iron Age settlement in Scandinavia developed from c.
 200 AD onwards.
 A wooden temple was built at Uppåkra in the 3rd century and continued to be used and rebuilt over 600 years, into the early Viking Age.
+The remains of a temple are also known from Hedegård in Denmark dating from the early 1st century AD.
 Gamla Uppsala in Sweden developed into an important religious, economic and political centre from the 3rd century onwards.
 Fortified sites include the Troldborg Ring in Denmark, dating from 100-200 AD.
 Agricultural villages such as Vorbasse in Denmark are also known from this period (200-400 AD).

 A number of 'princely graves' of Germanic elites are known from the second half of the Roman Iron Age.
 These are exceptionally rich burials often marked by elaborate funerary goods like gold jewelry, Roman-made luxury items (such as bronzeware), and high-status weapons.
-Notable examples include the Hoby grave in Denmark, and the graves of Gommern and Marwedel in Germany.
+Notable examples include the Hoby grave in Denmark, the graves of Gommern and Marwedel in Germany, and Lubieszewo in Poland.
 These graves reveal strong cultural and economic ties with the Roman Empire, highlighting the social stratification and wealth of Germanic societies during the Roman period.